SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 Initializing an Empty String
 ----------------------------

-If you need to create an empty ``String`` value as the starting point for building a longer string, assign an empty string literal to a variable, or initialize a new ``String`` with initializer syntax:
+To create an empty ``String`` value as the starting point for building a longer string, either assign an empty string literal to a variable, or initialize a new ``String`` instance with initializer syntax:

 .. testcode:: emptyStrings